How to add a whole column in Excel

 When just starting out people often find themselves wondering how to add a whole column in Excel.
 Usually, a formula only applies to a range of cells, not the entire column.

-This is actually really simple to achieve and I will show you two quick methods on how to do it: one with a formula, the other using Excel’s Status bar.
+This is simple to achieve and I will show you two quick methods on how to do it: one with a formula, the other using Excel’s Status bar.

 How to add an entire column in Excel using a formula